 The Pitch: “A dating app made by a Seoul National University student.”

 What we think: In Korea, a good school or workplace opens many doors, including a door to join Sky People.
-Male users must verify their alma mater (SKY or equivalent) or workplace (major companies only) through an email address.
-The verification process is simpler for women, who must be a working professional or student between the ages of 20 and 39.
-Men between the ages of 20 and 43 can join.
+Male users must verify their alma mater (SKY or equivalent) or workplace (large conglomerate companies only) through an email address.
+The verification process is simpler for women, who must be a working professional or a student between the ages of 20 and 39.
+For men, the age bracket is from 20 to 43.

 Sky People probably started under the assumption that women value men’s job prospects more than men value women’s.
 Give this a go if that’s your thing.

-Have you tried any of these or an app that’s not on the list?
+Have you tried any of these?
+What are the best dating apps you’ve used?
 Please comment below!